Wars of the Delian League: Battles of Salamis-in-Cyprus

-Peace with Persia
+Peace of Callias

 After the Battles of Salamis-in-Cyprus, Thucydides makes no further mention of conflict with the Persians, simply saying that the Greeks returned home.
 Diodorus, on the other hand, claims that in the aftermath of Salamis, a full-blown peace treaty (the "Peace of Callias") was agreed with the Persians.
 Diodorus was probably following the history of Ephorus at this point, who in turn was presumably influenced by his teacher Isocrates — from whom we have the earliest reference to the supposed peace, in 380 BC.
 Even during the 4th century BC the idea of the treaty was controversial, and two authors from that period, Callisthenes and Theopompus appear to reject its existence.

 It is possible that the Athenians had attempted to negotiate with the Persians previously.
 Plutarch suggests that in the aftermath of the victory at the Eurymedon, Artaxerxes had agreed a peace treaty with the Greeks, even naming Callias as the Athenian ambassador involved.
 However, as Plutarch admits, Callisthenes denied that such a peace was made at this point (c.
 466 BC).
 Herodotus also mentions, in passing, an Athenian embassy headed by Callias, which was sent to Susa to negotiate with Artaxerxes.
 This embassy included some Argive representatives and can probably be therefore dated to c.
 461 BC (after forging of the alliance between Athens and Argos).
 This embassy may have been an attempt to reach some kind of peace agreement, and it has even been suggested that the failure of these hypothetical negotiations led to the Athenian decision to support the Egyptian revolt.
 The ancient sources therefore disagree as to whether there was an official peace or not, and if there was, when it was agreed.